MewsSystems/gitbook-channel-manager-api/mews-api.md

 # Mews API

-This part defines the API on Mews side.
+This part defines the API on the Mews side.

 ## Content